Thursday September 12th 2019

 We filmed at various locations over the three days, from the putting out of route markers with the Scouts

-to filming the hundreds of cyclists with drones.
+to filming the hundreds of cyclists using several drones.
 The weather was good and we hope to put together an interesting film of the

-event for the Rotary Club, who organise the event.
+event for the Rotary Club, who organise the charity event.
 Cycle Event Info

 September 9th 2018